aws-samples/config-resource-compliance-dashboard/documentation/upgrade.md

 # Upgrade Instructions
 With the exception of the cases reported here, you should remove the dashboard completely and re-deploy the new version.

+## Upgrade to v3.0.1
+There are no functional changes over v3.0.0.
+The new version allows CRCD to be easier to install together with other CID dashboards, if you are already running v3.0.0 there is no reason to upgrade.

 ## Upgrade to v3.0.0